Ministry of Ecology and Environment: History

 In 1972, Chinese representatives attended the First United Nations Conference on the Human Environment, held in Sweden.
 The next year, 1973, saw the establishment of the Environmental Protection Leadership Group.

-In 1983, the Chinese government announced that environmental protection would become a state policy.
-In 1998, China went through a disastrous year of serious flooding, and the Chinese government upgraded the Leading Group to a ministry-level agency, which then became the State Environmental Protection Administration.
+In 1982, the Leadership Group merged with the National City Development Bureau, the National Architectural Engineering Bureau, and the National Cartography Bureau, in addition to part of the National Committee of Infrastructure, to form the Ministry of Urban and Rural Construction Environmental Protection.
+In 1984, the environmental protection bureau under the ministry was renamed into the State Environmental Protection Bureau before splitting into an independent bureau in 1988.
+In 1998, the Chinese government promoted the Bureau to a ministry-level agency, which then became the State Environmental Protection Administration.

-In March 2008, the Ministry of Environmental Protection (MEP) was established, replacing the State Environmental Protection Administration.
+In July 2008, the Ministry of Environmental Protection (MEP) was established, replacing the State Environmental Protection Administration.

 During 2016–2017, the MEP temporarily shut down approximately 40% of all Chinese factories as part of an environmental protection campaign.

 Pollutant trading programs were administered under the MEP and local Environmental Protection Bureaus until 2018.

 In 2018, the Ministry of Ecology and Environment (MEE) was established as part of the deepening the reform of the Party and state institutions, replacing the MEP.
 A number of environmental policy functions were merged from other ministries into the MEE, including climate policy previously under the National Development and Reform Commission (NDRC) and a number of environmental policy functions previously under the Ministry of Water Resources and the State Oceanic Administration.
 Pollutant and carbon emissions trading programs, which had previously been under the MEP's jurisdiction, were also placed within the MEE's control.

 In 2019, the MEE established the BRI International Green Development Coalition as a joint project with the environmental agencies of twenty-five other countries.